-If you are having trouble coming up with a good topic, try some of the following strategies for generating ideas.
+Having trouble coming up with a good research topic?
+Try some of the following strategies for generating ideas.

 Peruse current news sources.
 Visit the Current Periodicals Reading Room in the basement of the University Library and flip through some magazines, newspapers and journals.
 Or if you would prefer you can browse through the headlines of online news sources.